frederik-hoeft/wkg-entity-framework-core/docs/documentation.md

 ```

 > :information_source: **Note**
-> Notice that the `Person` entity configuration implements `IReflectiveBaseModelConfiguration<Person>` instead of `IReflectiveModelConfiguration<Person>`, and that no table mapping is done in the `Person` entity configuration.
+> Notice that the `Person` entity configuration implements `IDiscoverableBaseModelConfiguration<Person>` instead of `IDiscoverableModelConfiguration<Person>`, and that no table mapping is done in the `Person` entity configuration.

 </details><br>
 <details>